Tŷ Du Observatory

 Type: Newtonian

 If I knew then what I know now, I wouldn’t have bought the dobsonian mount.
-It’s a great light catcher and is able to pick up very faint objects visually but if you want to do anything serious with astro-photography then you need a mount that is able to follow your target allowing for long exposures.
+The Newtonian tube is a great light catcher and is able to pick up very faint objects visually but if you want to do anything serious with astrophotography then you need a mount that is able to follow your target allowing for long exposures.

 Perhaps one day I’ll remount the tube on a pillar with a Equatorial mount but for the time being I’m looking at making an equatorial platform that will add motor control to the dobsonian.
 This should be a project within my limited capabilities of wood working and electronics so I think I’ll tackle this as soon as I’ve finished the current project.